Mougatine/flask_blog/README.md

 * Add new user

-Still in WIP, I'll update slowly on it since it was just a pet project to discover flask, I don't much interest left in it.
+Still in WIP, I'll update slowly on it since it was just a pet project to discover flask, I don't have much interest left in it.